Pauline Tully

-Pauline Tully (formerly Pauline Tully-McAuley) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Cavan–Monaghan constituency since the 2020 general election.
+Pauline Tully (formerly Pauline Tully-McAuley; born 1970/1971) is an Irish Sinn Féin politician who has been a senator for the Cultural and Educational Panel since January 2025.
+She was previously a Teachta Dála (TD) for the Cavan–Monaghan constituency from 2020 to 2024.
 She was a member of Cavan County Council for the Ballyjamesduff local electoral area from the 1999 election until 2012.

 Early and personal life

 Tully grew up on a farm in Kilnaleck, County Cavan, where she still lives.
 She teaches history at Breifne College.

 In 2003 Tully married IRA member Pearse McAuley; at the time he was imprisoned for the killing of Jerry McCabe, and granted day release for the wedding.
 Her name was Pauline Tully-McAuley on the 2004 and 2009 election ballot papers.
 Her husband was released from prison in August 2009, and she resigned as councillor in 2012 due to the demands of her teaching job and childcare.
 She and McAuley separated in February 2014 and on Christmas Eve 2014 he stabbed her 13 times in front of their two children, for which he was imprisoned until June 2022.

+She lost her seat at the 2024 general election.
+She was elected as a Senator for the Cultural and Educational Panel in January 2025.